marinasundstrom/BookStoreScraper/README.md

 For URL resolving, the processor uses a history stack to keep track of the pages where it has been.

-There is also a list of paths that have been processed which makes sure pages get processed only once during a run.

 ### Error handling

 Error messages are output to the console using the default logger.